New Challenge: Everyman

-“Father, you can’t just abandon them” Maedhros protested, “What about Findekáno the Valiant?
+“Father, you cannot just abandon them!”
+Maedhros protested.
+“What about Findekáno the Valiant?
 He and his followers fought bravely for us.
-Won’t we at least go back for them?”
+Won’t we at least send back for them?”

-“Needless baggage they are Maitimo,” he decried, his eyes fey, “yes, even them.
+“Needless baggage they are, Maitimo,” Fëanor decried, his eyes fey.
+“Yes, even them!
 No, we will not go back.”

 Maglor gave him a sharp look.

 “They’re not important enough, clearly.
 He only uses that persuasive voice of his because he can’t stand to be parted from his beloved Findekáno.
-He’s not the only one who left a lover behind,” Caranthir muttered.
+He acts as if he is the only one who left a lover behind,” Caranthir muttered.

-“Shut up, you idiot,” Maglor elbowed him in the ribs.
-It was too late.
-Fëanor had heard.
+“Shut up, you idiot,” Maglor elbowed him in the ribs, but it was too late: Fëanor had heard.

 “Maitimo?” he inquired, dangerously quiet.

-Maedhros met his eyes undaunted, “There is nothing to tell.
-We should send the ships back for your brother, and our cousins, who fought beside us and will do so again.
-As is right.”
+Maedhros met his eyes, undaunted.
+“There is nothing to tell.
+We should send the ships for your brother, and our cousins who fought beside us and will do so again, as is right.”

-Fëanor picked up a torch, not breaking eye contact with Maedhros for a second.
+Fëanor picked up a torch without breaking eye contact with Maedhros for a second.
 “Burn them,” he ordered.

-“I will have no part in this,” Maedhros asserted calmly, and he stood aside.
+“I will have no part in this,” Maedhros asserted calmly and stood aside.
+Inside, he roiled with frustration and anger.

-“But you cannot deny it is sad,” Ossë said.
+“But you cannot deny it is tragic,” Ossë said.

-Ulmo had not accounted for Noldorin determination.
-In that very hour, they made the decision to cross the ice.
+But Ulmo had not accounted for Noldorin determination.
+In that very hour Fingolfin made the decision to cross the ice.

-Maglor had longed to run after his brother, to fight for him from the very day he was taken.
-He did not do so, because it was a foolish endeavour.
-What sense was there in sacrificing many to win back the one?
-No matter how dear to him that one was.
+Maglor had longed to run after his brother, and to fight for him from the very day he was taken.
+He did not do so, because it would have been a foolish endeavour.
+What sense was there in sacrificing many to win back the one, no matter how dear to him that one was?
 But Fingon had dared, and Maedhros was somewhere on the other side of the lake right now, safe with him.

-“Well, clearly he does,” Maglor reasoned, “or he probably wouldn’t have taken himself on a near suicidal solo rescue mission to get him back.”
+“Well, clearly he does,” Maglor reasoned, “or he would not have taken himself on a near suicidal solo mission to get him back.”

 Both were silent for a moment, taking in the gravity of Maglor’s words.

-“I can’t quite believe it.
-It still doesn’t seem quite real, that he could be back,” Amras sounded choked up and strange.
+“I can’t quite believe he is saved.
+It still doesn’t seem quite real, that he could be returned to us.”
+Amras sounded choked up and strange.

 “Neither would I if I hadn’t seen that tuft of red hair.
 It was unmistakable.”

-“It’s a good job Finno does love him, or maybe we wouldn’t have seen him again.”
+“It’s a good job Finno does love him, or maybe we wouldn’t have seen him again.
+I wonder, will Maitimo stay with Finno, or will the both of them join us here, now that there is no cause to pretend.”

 Maglor swallowed, feeling guilty.
-His brother didn’t have the right of it, and it was largely his own fault, but he didn’t have the heart to correct him.
-Besides, perhaps Finno really did love Maitimo.
+His brother didn’t quite have the right of it, and it was largely his own fault, but he didn’t have the heart to correct him.
+Besides, perhaps Finno really did love Maitimo, just not in the way that Amras assumed.

 “You sent an eagle,” Námo accused.